 In 1989, the Square became the heart of student pro-democracy protests which ultimately resulted in the loss of many lives.
 Today, the square is lined with government buildings and heavily monitored by police and the army.

-The Clock Exhibition Hall, within the Forbidden City, showcases an impressive assortment of ancient clocks many of which were given to Qing emperors by foreign powers.
+Located within the Forbidden City, the Clock Exhibition Hall showcases an impressive assortment of ancient clocks many of which were given to Qing emperors by foreign powers.
 Of equally esoteric interest are the Beijing Railway Museum and the larger China Railway Museum which trace the development of China’s rail industry.
 In the larger China Railway Museum many actual train models can be seen.
 Beijing’s Natural History Museum has an excellent dinosaur collection as well as other attractions.
 China’s Science and Technology Museum is a huge facility with many interactive displays, a science playground and 3D cinemas.
 The Capital Museum showcases exquisite collections of porcelain, Buddhist statues, relics of the Peking Opera, bronzes, painting and calligraphy.

-Chairman Mao Memorial Hall is located within Tiananmen Square.
+Chairman Mao Memorial Hall is located within Tienanmen Square.
 Mao’s mummified corpse rests inside in a crystal case.

 Jingshan Park is home to one of Beijing’s only hills, formed by the dirt excavated from the Forbidden City’s moat.
 The mound makes an excellent viewpoint to see the city’s rooftop on a clear day.
 The park itself is great for people watching as Chinese of all ages practice tai chi, calligraphy, dancing or gather in groups to chat with friends.
 The smaller Zhongshan Park lies west of the Gate of Heavenly Peace and is an equally good place for people viewing.
 The less central 267 hectare Temple of Heaven Park is enclosed by a long walls with a gate at each compass point.
 It originally acted as a stage in which the Emperor prayed and performed rituals to ensure good harvests and to remain in spiritual good grace.
 The park houses a lovely collection of ancient buildings and attractive groves of trees some of which are over 800 years old.